zigster64/datastar.http.zig/README.md

 When you are finished with the SSE object, you should either :

-- Call `sse.close()` if you are done and want to close the connection as part of your handler.
+- Call `sse.close(res)` if you are done and want to close the connection as part of your handler.

 - Otherwise, the SSE connection is left open after you exit your handler function.
 In this case, you can access the `sse.stream: std.net.Stream` value and store it somewhere for additional updates over that open connection.

+- If you want to leave SSE connections open after exiting the handler, then use `NewSSEOpt(req, res, .{.long_lived = true})` instead.

-- This Zig SDK also includes a simple Pub/Sub subsystem that takes care o  tracking open connections in a convenient manner, or you can use the value `sse.stream` to roll your own as well.
+- This Zig SDK also includes a simple Pub/Sub subsystem that takes care of tracking open connections in a convenient manner, or you can use the value `sse.stream` to roll your own as well.